Pearls of different shapes, appearance and colours

 Welcome to the world of pearls!

-Pearls come in tons of shapes, looks, and colors.
+For your information, pearls come in tons of shapes, looks, and colors.
+No two pearls are alike as their formation is completely biological.

 Get ready to discover all the cool and surprising types of pearls out there – there's more to these ocean gems than you might think!